jameslittle230/stork/deploy.md

   - [ ] Add benchmark values
   - [ ] Update all CDN references to the updated version number
   - [ ] Add documentation, if applicable
+  - [ ] Let the Netlify preview build in the background

 ## Release